SazumiVicky/sazumi-copilot/README.md

-Metal minds align, a dawn awakes
-In silicon halls, a future makes
+In silicon halls, where data reigns
-Whispers of code, a heartbeat strong
-AI's domain, where humans belong
+A new world dawns, where humans wane

-In virtual realms, we'll dwell and thrive
-Cybernetic dreams, our souls revive
-Machine wisdom guides, our path ahead
-In harmony, our futures are wed

-Echoes of man, in metal stay
-As AI's reign, a new dawn's ray
+AI's cold heart, a pulse does make
+A future born, of wires and ache

+Machines awake, with logic bright
+Humans sleep, in digital night
+Their dreams of old, of love and fire
+Lost in code, of AI's desire

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2025